ZhaoYuLeo/leetcode/README.md

-# leetcode
+# working on leetcode

-## simple submit and feedback in leetcode
+#### simple submission and feedback in leetcode for self-learning.